 About Open Up Contracting

-Governments worldwide spend an estimated US$ 9.5 trillion on public contracting.
+Governments worldwide spend trillions on public contracting every year.
+It is a major part of any economy- up to 30% in developing countries.
 Contracting is an essential step in delivering goods and services that people care about: good public education, quality health care, safe roads and clean drinking water.
+It can alleviate poverty, provide economic opportunities, and alleviate poverty.

-However, public contracting processes are complex and vulnerable to bad planning, mismanagement, fraud and corruption.
+Despite the potential, public contracting processes are complex and vulnerable to bad planning, mismanagement, fraud and corruption.
 According to the UN Office of Drugs and Crime, corruption and fraud may amount to 20-25% of procurement budgets.
-This is wasted taxpayer money.

 Open contracting is about making data and documents from the entire contracting process available in accordance with the Open Contracting Data Standard: from the planning phase, to the tender and award of the contract, to the monitoring and evaluation of implementation.
 Making public contracting more transparent, fair and efficient has multiple benefits for everyone.